enkidevs/curriculum/data/core/README.md

     - observational-studies-and-experimental-design
     - prediction

-description: The fundamentals of statistics.
+description: The fundamentals of statistics